tmtsoftware/icd/README.md

     icd-git --ingest

-You should rerun this command occasionally to get any updates from newly published ICDs or APIs.
+You should rerun this command occasionally to get any updates from newly published ICDs or APIs (The icd web app automatically ingests any missing APIs and ICDs when started).

 ICD Subprojects
 ---------------